 In 2013, Urban Systems in Edmonton hosted the first annual Vibrant Communities Speaker Series.
-The speaker series was the idea of an EIT at Urban Systems, who felt there was a gap in public awareness and understanding of the technical issues that underpin the creation of great communities.
+The speaker series was the idea of an Engineer In Training (EIT) at Urban Systems, who felt there was a gap in public awareness and understanding of the technical issues that underpin the creation of great communities.
 The multidisciplinary nature of Urban Systems was seen to be a strong foundation for organizing lectures that would begin to address some of those knowledge gaps.
 The idea for the series expanded to include more than just technical topics, more holistically focused on the topic of “Creating Vibrant Communities”.

 “….the idea of a private company inviting the public to become better informed about our community, at no cost, is simply amazing.
 It shows great leadership in changing the ways things are currently done.”